kristapsbe/rtu-stag/local/README.md

+The local scripts expect to be cloned into ~/University/

 Scripts for setting up and processing samples on a local environment

 the taxonomic setup script took a full night to run (the main bottleneck in its runtime is network speed though as it needs to download around 110 gigs of data) - takes around an hour to run with a stable 200 mb/s connection